Get a free quote now.

 PharmD, PhD with over 30+ publications in clinical pharmacology.
 Ron is also a software engineer and has developed software for applied modeling & simulation used by >50 pharmaceutical companies and the FDA.
 After various research positions at leading universities, Ron is now our Chief Scientific Officer.

-Bioengineer with 5+ years of experience as a pharmacometrics researcher at Genentech leading PK/PD analytics for various drug candidates in early and late stage clinical trials including regulatory filings.
-Ranvir is interested in applying next generation software applications and data analytics to enhance therapeutic effectiveness of drug treatment.
+Bioengineer with 5+ years of experience as a pharmacometrics researcher at Genentech leading PK/PD analytics for various drug candidates in early and late stage clinical trials.
+Ranvir's interests lie in applying advanced data analytics and software solutions to improve the effectiveness and management of drug treatments.

-Distributed systems architect with 20+ years experience, Alan, a former VP at Morgan Stanley, is a startup veteran who has held integral engineering roles across fintech, consumer internet/mobile and digital health and enjoys building technologies that are grounded in improving the lives of others.
+Distributed systems architect with 20+ years industry experience, Alan, a former VP at Morgan Stanley, is a startup veteran who has held integral engineering roles across fintech, consumer internet/mobile and digital health and enjoys building technologies that are grounded in improving the lives of others.
 Alan holds an MSc in software engineering from the University of Southampton where he focused on the development of knowledge-intensive applications.

-Tedmund is joining after an undergraduate career in healthcare research and analytics.
-He has managed business development for us at the TMCx accelerator, and is now building new features in the platform and handling FDA design control.
-He is fascinated of the role that artifical intelligence will play in shaping the future of healthcare.
+Tedmund joined InsightRX after an undergraduate career in healthcare research and analytics.
+He has managed business development at the TMCx accelerator, and is now building new features in our precision medicine and analytics platform.
+He is fascinated of the role that artificial intelligence will play in shaping the future of healthcare.

 Dr. Boyle is a translational scientist with research interests that include pediatric cancer therapeutics, pharmacokinetics, pharmacodynamics, pharmacogenomics, and clinical trial design.
 The majority of her research resides within the complex setting of hematopoietic cell transplantation (HCT) and is focused around chemotherapeutic and immunosuppressive agents used in the preparative regimens of pediatric HCT.
 Specifically, Dr. Boyle studies how covariates such as age, renal function, or genetic variants involved in drug metabolism or distribution may influence drug clearance in the pediatric HCT population.